sahasud1/sahasud1.github.io/content/home/teaching.md

 weight = 60

 +++
-Taught a first year level undergrad course for two semesters (Fall-2012 & Winter-2013) at Ball State University:
+Taught a first year level undergrad course for two semesters (Fall-2012 & Winter-2013) at the Ball State University:

 - Math125: Mathematics and Its Applications